amgadmadkour/notes/README.md

-# notes
+# Notes

-Notes by Amgad Madkour
+Notes by Amgad Madkour.